xma711/notebook/signal_processing/README.md

 Then s(x) = 2/pi * SUM_from_0_to_inf(bn)*sin(nx) for x-pi not_belong_to 2pi*Z

-fourier transform
+Fourier transform
 -------------------------------

 A very good tutorial: https://blog.mide.com/fourier-transform-basics

-fourier transform decomposes a function of time into frequencies that make it up.
+Fourier transform decomposes a function of time into frequencies that make it up.

 F(x) = INTEGRATE_from_-inf_to_inf( f(t) * e^(-2pi*i*t*x) * dt )